-Teachers track student progress over time to monitor his/her success throughout the year.
+Teachers track your child's progress over time to monitor his/her success throughout the school year.
 Groups are flexible and may change based on student progress.

 IF YOU HAVE QUESTIONS OR CONCERNS...

 If you have any questions about this process, please do not hesitate to contact your child's teacher or principal via phone or email.